ghc-proposals/ghc-proposals/proposals/0000-updated-partial-type-sigs.rst

   design seems no simpler nor more complicated than the current, but it will take a fair amount of work to re-engineer.

+* It is conceivable to want a repeated name without a diagnostic; this proposal does not support such a usage.

 * The new design does not adequately treat patterns.
 It is conceivable that a user would want a wildcard (with diagnostic information) in a pattern, and this is no more achievable with this proposal than it was previously.